k-gard/WebQuizEngine/README.md

 ## About
+Sring Boot REST API.

-a multi-user web service for creating and solving quizzes using REST API,
+a multi-user web service for creating and solving quizzes.

 ## Register a user